pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_41.md

 (2) Paragraph (1) does not apply to any aircraft—

-- operating by or on behalf of the—
+- (a) operating by or on behalf of the—

-- National Police Air Service,
+- (i) National Police Air Service,

-- Helicopter Emergency Services, or
+- (ii) Helicopter Emergency Services, or

-- Maritime and Coastguard Agency, or
+- (iii) Maritime and Coastguard Agency, or

-- operating with the permission of Kent Police.
+- (b) operating with the permission of Kent Police.

 ( **a** ) S.I.
 2016/765, to which there are amendments not relevant to these Regulations.